-The Faculty of the School of Emergency Medical Services believes that: Man is a unique, challenging individual possessing inherent dignity, values, self knowledge, self-healing and intrinsic potentials through choices.
-Man is a holistic being interconnected with family, emotion and community.
-Health is a balance of mind-body and spirit.
-Emergency Medical Services is a professional discipline that requires a commitment to humanity.
-The profession requires independent and collaborative relationships with multihealth disciplines.
-The role is based on scientific knowledge, ethico-legal principles, technical competencies, critical thinking skills and caring behaviors.
-Emergency Medical Service education instills a sense of self worth and brings forth patterns of lifelong learning.
+- Emergency Medical Services is a professional discipline that requires a commitment to humanity.
+The profession requires independent and collaborative relationships with many other disciplines in healthcare.
+The role of an EMS provider is based on scientific knowledge, technical competencies, critical thinking skills and caring behaviors.
+Emergency Medical Service education instills a sense of self worth and bringsforth patterns of lifelong learning.
 As education progresses the learner changes behavior through increased knowledge, skills, and competencies.
 The learner is an active participant in the interchange of knowledge, attitude, and ideas between teacher and student.
-Through concurrent theory and practical exercise, the program graduate is able to function as a caring, compassionate, competent, and knowledgeable entry level emergency medical service provider in the field of pre-hospital medicine.
+Through concurrent theory and practical exercise, the program graduate is able to function as a caring, compassionate, competent, and knowledgeable Paramedic or EMT.